 Lack of strategic alignment is one of the main causes of business failure.

-When the connection between your business objective (what you hope to achieve) and your business strategy (how to get there) is confusing, weak, or nonexistent, people tend to lose sight of why they are in business in the first place.
+When the connection between your business objective (what you hope to achieve) and your business or corporate strategy (how to get there) is confusing, weak, or nonexistent, people tend to lose sight of why they are in business in the first place.
 Misalignment leads to your working environment becoming chaotic and messy, and you start to face new problems every day.
 It is vital, therefore, to make sure that your business has a strategic-alignment model in place to clarify how goals will be achieved.

 Three Axes of Alignment

 In order to stay competitive, a business must be strategically aligned.
 Alignment happens on three axes:

 - Executive staff.
 They are usually the main decision-makers and in effect, the role models of the organization.

 - Subordinate staff.
 They are usually the face of the company, as they are in constant contact with your customers.

 - Customers.
 All business models should be designed with the customer in mind.

 Failing to achieve alignment in one of the three categories above indicates an underlying problem, and addressing that problem will be the key to achieving strategic alignment.